rbt-lang/rbt-proto/doc/combinators.rst

 .. slide:: The Interface
    :level: 2

-   The interface must answer to the question:
+   The interface describes domain objects.
+Hence it must answer the question:

    * *What is a database query?*

-   Examples of queries:
+   Let us look at some examples:

    :math:`Q_1`. *Show the total number of departments.*

    :math:`Q_2`. *For every department, show its name and the number of employees.*

-   Formally, we need to define a (possibly parametric) type
+   Formally, the interface is a type (possibly parametric):

-   .. math:: \operatorname{Query} :=\; ?
+   .. math:: \operatorname{Query}\{?\} :=\; ?

    Can we guess the type of the queries :math:`Q_1` and :math:`Q_2`?